Combining event sourcing and stateful systems

 So let's look at the event sourced part.
 I assume you that if you're reading this post, you have at least an interest in event sourcing, so I won't explain everything in detail.

-The OrderAggregateRoot will keep track of everything that happens within this context and will be the entry point for applications to talk with.
+will keep track of everything that happens within this context and will be the entry point for applications to talk with.
 It will also dispatch events, which are stored and propagated to all reactors and projectors.

 Reactors will handle side effects which will never be replayed and projectors will make projections.
 In our case these are simple Laravel models.
 These models can be read from any other context, though they can only be written to from within projectors.

 One design decision we made here was to not split our read and write models, for now we rely on a spoken and written convention that these models are only written to via their projectors.
-One example of such a projection model would be an Order.
+One example of such a projection model would be an Order

-The most important rule to remember is that the whole state of the Order context should be able to be rebuilt only from its stored events.
+The most important rule to remember is that the whole state of the Order

 To achieve this, we introduced a third kind of event listener.
 There already are projectors and reactors; now we add the concept of subscribers.
 These subscribers are allowed to listen to events from other contexts, and handle them accordingly within their current context.
 Most likely, they will almost always convert external events to internal, stored ones.

-From the moment events are stored within the Order context, we can safely forget about any dependency on the Product context.
+context, we can safely forget about any dependency on the Product

 Some readers might think that we're duplicating data by copying events between these two contexts.
-We're of course storing an Orders specific event, based on when a Product was created, so yes, some data will be copied.
-There are, however, more benefits to this than you might think.
+We're of course storing an Orders

-First of all: the Product context doesn't need to know anything about which other contexts will use its data.
+context doesn't need to know anything about which other contexts will use its data.
 It doesn't have to take event versioning into account, because its events will never be stored.
-This allows us to work in the Product context as if it was any normal, stateful application, without the complexity event sourcing adds.
+This allows us to work in the Product

-Second: there will be more than just the Order context that's event sourced, and all of these contexts can individually listen to relevant events triggered within the Product context.
+context that's event sourced, and all of these contexts can individually listen to relevant events triggered within the Product

-And third: we don't have to store a full copy of the original Product events since each context can cherry-pick and store the data that's relevant for its own use case.
+events since each context can cherry-pick and store the data that's relevant for its own use case.

 # What about data migrations?